 While most of his work has been with pre-18th century pieces, he has worked in a number of different styles from Arts and Crafts, Art Nouveau, Baroque and Neo Classical, as well as modern pieces.

-Ernest is active in the furniture and wood section of ICON (the Institute of Conservation)).
-For the past four years, Ernest has been teaching wood carving at both Bucks New University in High Wycombe and at Lyon’s Restoration guiding students to produce a variety of creative objects from a simple leaf, to a totem pole to abstract objects in plywood to horses and the list goes on.
+Ernest is active in the furniture and wood section of ICON (the Institute of Conservation).
+He has taught Wood Carving at both Bucks New University in High Wycombe and at Lyon’s Restoration guiding students to produce a variety of creative objects from a simple leaf, to a totem pole to abstract objects in plywood to horses and the list goes on.
+He is the Head of the Wooburn Craft School as well as working on the Wallace Collection in London.

 Karen has recently moved to the Bucks/Berks area having taught mosaic art in Gloucestershire and Worcestershire over the past 12 years.
 She has also worked in schools and produced commercial mosaic work.